Triple-Z/DutySystem/README.md

 #### graph page

-function:build a calendar,and display each employee duty status
+function: build a calendar, and display each employee duty status.

 demand:

-  1.a calendar can show as day/week/month.
+1. a calendar can show as day/week/month.
-  2.mark up the time/date that has record view structure:
+2. mark up the time/date that has record

+view structure:
 ```
    _____________________________